 , a situation which can cause the demand and aggressive behavior to backfire in a pretty scary way

-version, where a literal-minded person or a passive aggressive person will interpret "GET OUT!" as "leave the area entirely" not "give me time to cool down" and if uttered "I never want to see you again" will mean that the person won't be coming back, ever, unless that is, they can convince them that they changed their mind.
+version, where a literal-minded person or a passive-aggressive person will interpret "GET OUT!" as "leave the area entirely", not "give me time to cool down", and if uttered, "I never want to see you again" will mean that the person won't be coming back, ever, unless, that is, they can convince them that they changed their mind.

 If this is a cartoon, expect them to be given the boot whether they were going to leave on their own or not, kicked far away from the place.

 Also used from time to time by a really pissed off character who is on the defensive and has just put an intruder on the bad side of a beat down.
 Cue them throwing the opponent out the nearest door or window, or off the roof, while uttering some form of this, usually followed by "and don't come back!"
 Alternatively, someone commandeering or forcibly taking over a building or vehicle may say this to defeated defenders or frightened bystanders.
-It can also be a Crowning Moment of Awesome
+It can also be a Moment Of Awesome

 when used on someone discovered to be the mole, usually an employee or an ex-lover.
 Can be Nightmare Fuel